tqxli/semi_supervised_active_learning/README.md

 * PyTorch >= 0.4 (1.2 recommended)
 * tqdm (Optional for `test.py`)
 * tensorboard >= 1.14 (see [Tensorboard Visualization](#tensorboard-visualization))
-* albumentation (latest version from the master branch on GitHub)
+* albumentations (latest version from the master branch on GitHub)

 Run ``pip install -r requirements.txt`` if needed.